Location: Raleigh, North Carolina

 Saint Mary’s School is an independent, Episcopal, college-preparatory, boarding and day school for girls in grades 9–12.
 The School is the fourth oldest girls’ boarding and day school in the country.
 The School is located on a beautiful 23-acre campus which is within walking distance to many restaurants and attractions of downtown Raleigh.
 Raleigh-Durham, NC is ranked as one of the best places to live in the United States by US News & World Report.

-Saint Mary’s faculty members bring the mission of the school to life; creating classrooms that embody and nurture intellectual character, communication, and critical thinking.
-Faculty members report to the Dean of Teaching and Learning through their academic leader.
+Saint Mary’s School faculty members are designers of learning who bring the mission of the school to life, creating classrooms that embody and nurture intellectual engagement and facilitate the Saint Mary’s School competencies.
+Faculty members report to the Dean of Academic Innovation through their academic leaders.
 Faculty members are responsible for all aspects of the classes they teach, for participation in various departmental and school groups and endeavors, and for participating as chaperone or sponsor or in some other capacity in aspects of the student life program.

 - Design learning to engage and inspire students.

 - When relevant, imbed key competencies into the learning environment.

 - Enthusiastic and contributing member of the academic team.